-The Pensions Regulator's new Code of Practice is expected to be finalised in 2022 and incorporates the key elements of the previous DC Code of Practice 13 (CoP13).
-This sets out the standards of conduct and practice that the Regulator expects trustee boards of occupational pension schemes providing money purchase benefits to comply with in the pursuit of good member outcomes.
+The Pensions Regulator's new General Code of Practice was introduced from March 2024 and incorporates the key elements of the previous DC Code of Practice 13 (CoP13).
+This sets out the standards of conduct and practice that the Regulator expects trustee boards of occupational pension schemes, including those providing money purchase benefits, to comply with in the pursuit of good member outcomes.